wilsonify/wilsonify.github.io/content/recipes/VIETNAMESE RICE NOODLE SALAD216.md

 Drizzle the dressing on both the noodles and lightly around the vegetables and herbs, then

-sprinkle the peanuts all over that delicious bitch.
+sprinkle the peanuts all over.
 Serve with lime wedges.